doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

     I've always found ROS packages like this.
 They get you 90% to what you want to develop, but still require some additional tweaking to get all the functionality you want.

+    Another thing to not is that the deepracer command is 'throttle' and 'angle' which means that mapping both to a single control stick on a gamepad won't work the way you think it will.
+As you move the joystick toward a pure turning motion, the forward velocity goes to zero.
+This means that your deepracer won't be able to turn much unless you either publish out the kinematic conversion or you map the fields to different control sticks.
+For now, I've just mapped the axis.

 5. Build and source the code

    ```bash